desihub/desidatamodel/doc/DESI_ROOT/vac/RELEASE/lss/SPECPROD/SURVEY/VERSION/inputs_wspec/index.rst

 inputs_wspec
 ============

-This directory contains directories for data and randoms which includes the intermediate files from the LSS pipeline, including files with informations about location+tile, mtl files, spectroscopic information after merging potential assigments with observations.
+``$DESI_ROOT/vac/RELEASE/lss/SPECPROD/SURVEY/VERSION/inputs_wspec`` contains directories for data and randoms which includes the intermediate files from the LSS pipeline, including files with informations about location+tile, mtl files, spectroscopic information after merging potential assigments with observations.

 .. toctree::